MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_07_AddHybridIdentityWithAzureADConnect.md

          PreReqResult : WillNotProvision

    ```
-11. Switch back to the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Devices - All devices** blade of the Contoso Azure AD tenant and verify that there is an entry representing the APP1 server, with the **Join Type** set to **Hybrid Azure AD joined**.
+11. Switch back to the Remote Desktop session to **DC1**, in the Edge browser window displaying the Azure portal, navigate to the **Devices - All devices** page of the Contoso Azure AD tenant and verify that there is an entry representing the APP1 server, with the **Join Type** set to **Hybrid Azure AD joined**.

    > **Note**: You might need to wait until the Azure AD registration status is correctly reported and its Azure AD object appears in the Azure portal.